LuisSalvadorNeo4j/fraud-detection-training/queries/journey_of_a_query.md

 Create an Aura free instance.

-Download [this workspace script](./queries_for_aura_workspace.csv) and load it from the *query tab*.
+Download [this workspace script](./queries_for_aura_workspace.csv) and load it in the bookmark section.

-### Alternatively
+### Alternatively (i)

-You can use Neo4j Desktop and create a Neo4j 5.9+ database.
+The full training can be done with Neo4j Desktop Install Neo4j Desktop and create a Neo4j 5.9+ database.
-- APOC and GDS plugin must be installed
+- APOC and GDS plugin must be installed,
 - This setting file line must not be commented:
 `dbms.security.allow_csv_import_from_file_urls=true`

+### Alternatively (ii)

+A [Blank Sandbox](sandbox.neo4j.com) is convenient for the whole training.

 ## First sprint - good old Cypher